Every Breath Is Mine To Take

 “Wait,” she said seriously.
 Kato stumbled to a halt a few steps ahead after nearly walking directly into Sethfire, who’d stopped in his tracks at Athena’s tone.

 “What is it?”
-Sethfire asked, turning questioningly to her at the same time as Kato, who raised one eyebrow but looked less nonchalant than the previous moment.
+Sethfire asked, turning questioningly to her at the same time as Kato, who raised one eyebrow, though with less nonchalance than the previous moment.
 She pointed across the street, where, in a recessed doorway, the watery streetlight seemed to illuminate the pale form of someone lying awkwardly on the ground, half propped against the brick wall and disused backdoor of a building.

-As if on cue, the slight breeze picked up and the cold night air chilled Athena more than just superficially.
+As if on cue, the slight breeze picked up.

 “No one should be out when it’s this cold.”
-Athena didn’t wait for a response before stepping out into the street; she heard Kato’s exasperated “Really?” and the swish of Sethfire’s coat as he stepped off the curb to follow her without hesitation, forcing Kato to heave a sigh and follow.
+Athena didn’t wait for a response before stepping out into the street.

-Athena grew more cautious as she approached the doorway and the person slumped in it.
-It could be a trap; it was dark, maybe it was dangerous—but Seth was 6’8” and Kato carried a knife and she was stronger than before and suddenly she was kneeling, panicked, on the ground next to a stranger because the kid’s hoodie sleeve was rolled up to his shoulder and she knew something was wrong.
-Because he was a kid—around her age, it looked like, and the orange protective cap off of the needle beside his arm seemed to glow like a neon warning sign in the dim overhead light and fuck, he was so pale—
+Athena appeared to grow more cautious as she approached the doorway and the person slumped in it.
+It could be a trap; it was dark, maybe it was dangerous—but Seth was 6’8” and Kato carried a knife and she was stronger than before and maybe all those things rallied her, too, because she broke into a run and covered the last few feet in the span of a heartbeat, before falling to her knees, panicked, next to the stranger.
+Kato had lunged past Seth when he saw her sprint, just in case, and in doing so he saw what had driven Athena’s urgency: The kid’s hoodie sleeve was rolled up to his shoulder and Athena looked up and met his eyes and in that look, it became clear they both knew something was wrong.
+Because the stranger was a kid—around Kato and Athena’s age, it looked like, and the orange protective cap off of the needle beside his arm seemed to glow like a neon warning sign in the dim overhead light and shit, he was pale—

-“Heroin, I think, Seth—God, what do we—?”
+“Heroin, I think—God, what do we—?”
 Athena asked, her voice stressed with panic.
 She half-lifted the boy towards her, back into a sitting position; his head lolling limply, his long, dark hair fell back to reveal a pink scar that carved up his left cheek and split his eyebrow.
-Athena drew a sharp breath and nearly sagged with relief when she felt her brother’s body-heat as he crouched down beside her.
+Athena drew a sharp breath and Sethfire dropped from standing at Kato’s side to crouch down beside her.
+The night air somehow seemed colder to Kato, with everyone else on the ground.

-“Let me see him,” he rumbled, his deep voice resonating with concern.
+“Let me see him,” Seth rumbled, his deep voice resonating with concern.
 Athena went to move out of the way, but Sethfire caught her by the arm.

 “Do you know how to take a pulse?” he asked.
 “I don’t trust the sensation in my fingers.”

 “It’s really fucking weak.
-God, these marks, I think he’s been shooting into his jugular…” Kato’s voice grew troubled.
+God, these marks, I think he’s been shooting into his jugular…” Kato scanned the kid’s face, troubled.
 “Guys, his lips are blue.”

-The words had barely left his mouth when Seth lifted the boy up and got to his feet; how little of a struggle it was for Sethfire to throw the kid over his shoulder into a fireman’s carry gave away the boy’s frailty.
+The words had barely left his mouth when Seth lifted the boy up and got to his feet; how little of a struggle it was for Sethfire to throw the kid over his shoulders into a fireman’s carry gave away the severity of the boy’s frailty.

 “The hospital is a block and a half north; turn right at the closest intersection.
 Go ahead and tell them they have an opioid overdose on the way,” Sethfire said, his serious tone driven harder by urgency.